 Two free online grammar and punctuation checkers stand out from the crowd

-Using free grammar and punctuation checker tools is the first step in preparing a text to make sure it is error free.
+Using a free grammar checker and online punctuation checker tools is the first step in preparing a text to make sure it is as error-free as possible.

-While every writer knows that there is no replacement for meticulous proofreading, it is the last stage in the process.
+Every writer knows that there is no replacement for meticulous proofreading, but that is the last stage in the writing process.

 The role of an online grammar checker, punctuation checks and a spell checking tool are to find suggested corrections.